bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/ANSWERS.md

 5. What is a component?

-  A component is a reusable peice of code that encapsulates a set of behaviors, logic, style, or functionality.
+  A component is a reusable piece of code that encapsulates a set of behaviors, logic, style, or functionality.